jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-08-01-beam-examples-3/index.md

 * `ReadPositionsFromKafka`
     - It reads messages from a Kafka topic, and returns tuple elements of user ID and position.
 We need to specify the output type hint for a portable runner to recognise the output type correctly.
 Note that, the Kafka read and write methods has an argument called `deprecated_read`, which forces to use the legacy read when it is set to *True*.
 We will use the legacy read in this post to prevent a problem that is described in this [GitHub issue](https://github.com/apache/beam/issues/20979).
 * `WriteMetricsToKafka`
     - It sends output messages to a Kafka topic.
 Each message is a tuple of user ID and speed.
-Note that the input type hint is necessary when the otuputs are piped from a transform by *Beam SQL*.
+Note that the input type hint is necessary when the inputs are piped from a transform by *Beam SQL*.

 ```python
 # chapter2/sport_tracker_utils.py